fdut/Greenv2/docs/INITIAL-SETUP.md

+# Initial Setup

+Guide to all available configuration settings.

+---

 ## Provision a Kubernetes cluster on the IBM Cloud Container Service
 - Create a paid IBM Cloud account, and log into the dashboard.
 - Choose Containers from the left hand hamburger navigation.